Multifaceted phase ordering kinetics of an antiferromagnetic spin-1 condensate: Scaling hypothesis and various scaling laws: numerical results

+Let us start the analysis with the zero magnetization case for which the scaling laws associated with the binary mixture or H model in the Hohenberg and Halperin classification of dynamic critical phenomena can be observed.

-\emph{In an effective binary mixture regime.--} In the binary model H a fluid flow contributes to the transport of the order parameter~\cite{Bray2002}.
-That is why hydrodynamic processes like inertial or viscous growth along with diffusion mechanism are included.
-Each mechanism dominates at different stages of domains formation, and ultimately only one wins on the longest time scales.
-The H model predicts the following scaling laws: $\sim t^{1/3}$ when the diffusive transport of the order parameter is dominant, $\sim t^{2/3}$ when the inertia of fluids are important and $\sim t^{1}$ if the viscous process wins~\cite{Bray2002, PhysRevA.31.1103}.
-The two first scaling laws are observed by us on the longest time scales depending on the value of $q$.
-This is illustrated in Fig.\ref{fig:F5}, where the transition from diffusive to inertial hydrodynamic scaling laws is clearly visible.
-In order to estimate their boundary one should determine the relation between the average domain wall width and the width of the phase domain itself.
-If the size of the phase domain is the dominant one, then diffusion transport will rule the physics in the system.
-Such reasoning has much in common with classical fluid flow, which in a wide vessel undergoes a diffusion mechanism, and in a narrow vessel -- hydrodynamics.
+In the model the fluid flow contributes to the transport of the~order parameter~\cite{Bray2002}, in general.
+This is why hydrodynamical processes like inertial or viscous growth along with diffusion mechanism are included.
+Each mechanism dominates at a~different stage of the domains formation, and eventually one wins at the~longest time scale.
+The~H model predicts the following scaling laws: $\sim t^{1/3}$ when the~diffusive transport of the~order parameter is dominant, $\sim t^{2/3}$ when the~inertia of fluids are important, and~$\sim t^{1}$ if the viscous process wins~\cite{Bray2002, PhysRevA.31.1103}.